Machine Learning Intern

 • Using deep learning models like LSTM to predict missing values.

-Q13.
-What is difference between logistics and linear regression?
+Q. What is the difference between logistic and linear regression?

 Ans.